 Necessary Detector's Features, Equipment & Accessories:

-• Manual Ground Balance or Automatic Ground Balance (with all Multi-Frequency detectors and some VLF and High-Frequency detectors) feature should be incorporated into your metal detector circuitry.
+- Manual Ground Balance or Automatic Ground Balance (with all Multi-Frequency detectors and some VLF and High-Frequency detectors) feature should be incorporated into your metal detector circuitry.

-• Auto Tune or S.A.T.
+- Auto Tune or S.A.T.
 (Self Adjusting Threshold) feature should be incorporated into your metal detector circuitry.

-• Headphones are required for being able to hear deep "tiny" signals emitted by coin caches, and not to attract attention of passersbys nor annoy them with multiple "beeps" coming out of your metal detector's speaker.
+- Headphones are required for being able to hear deep, "tiny" signals emitted by coin caches, and not to attract attention of passersbys nor annoy them with multiple "beeps" coming out of your metal detector's speaker.

-• Round DD (Double D) Large Search Coils of 15" in diameter and larger should be used after the area has been cleared of the shallow targets with a standard search coil.
+- Round DD (Double D) Large Search Coils of 15 inches in diameter and larger should be used after the area has been cleared of shallow targets with a standard search coil.

-• Small Search Coils of 7" and less in diameter - "snipers," can be used for Type IV cache hunting.
+- Small Search Coils of 6 inches and less in diameter - "snipers", can be used for Type IV cache hunting.

-• 3-Piece Steel Probe with a T-handle especially designed for locating large objects buried down to 1.8m.
+- 3-Piece Steel Probe with a T-handle especially designed for locating large objects buried down to 1.8m.
 Just like with a coin probe, the searcher drives the probe vertically down through the soft or sandy soil until the probe hits something hard.
 An experienced searcher can identify the object's material (iron, aluminum, stone, wood, etc.) by feeling the vibrations received by the handle.
 This probe is also very useful as an accessory to 2-Box and Deep Seeking metal detectors.

-• A reliable 4x4 vehicle is sometimes a "must" to get to the remote and less accessible areas during coin cache hunting of the second and third types.
+- A reliable 4x4 vehicle is sometimes the "must" to get to the remote and less accessible areas during coin cache hunting of the second and third types.